Understanding the Area Under a Velocity-Time Graph: A thorough look

 - Area vs. Distance: Remember, the area represents displacement, not distance.
 Distance is always positive, while displacement can be positive, negative, or zero.

 - Units: The units of displacement are obtained by multiplying the units of velocity and time.
-For example, if velocity is in meters per second (m/s) and time is in seconds (s), then displacement is in meters (m).
+To give you an idea, if velocity is in meters per second (m/s) and time is in seconds (s), then displacement is in meters (m).

 - Non-linear graphs: For non-linear velocity-time graphs, approximation methods or integration are necessary to accurately determine the displacement.
 Simple geometric formulas like those for rectangles and triangles don't apply directly.